Research Portal Denmark

 • Biannual comprehensive database update from 2011 onwards to ensure that all metadata is updated.

-From your search results in the individual global databases; Clarivate Data, Elsevier Data and Digital Science Data in the Global Database you are able to download publication IDs from the global data providers (Eid, WoS ID, Dimensions ID).
-These IDs can be used for further processing in the respective data provider’s databases or analytical tools.
+From your search results in the Global Database you can download publication IDs from Elsevier (EID).
+These IDs can be used for further processing in the data provider’s databases or analytical tools.

-To ensure accurate identification and matching of publications across the data providers, a sophisticated matching algorithm which collates publication records from the three data providers has been developed.
+To ensure accurate identification and matching of publications, a sophisticated matching algorithm was originally developed to collate publication records from three global data providers.
 The algorithm is based on a series of fine-tuned rules that determine whether a publication is one and the same.
 These rules take into account various conditions, where especially metadata in the form of Persistent Identifiers (DOIs, PMIDs, ISSNs) play a pivotal role in this process.

-In https://local.forskningsportal.dk/addition to matching publications from the global data providers, publications from the Global Database are matched with the corresponding publication records in the Local Database and thus a link is established to and from the two databases – find this information on the individual publication record or in the filter ‘Matching Records in’Read more about this cross-cutting matching algorithm in the technical documentation.
+The second part of the matching process remains fully relevant.
+Publications from the Global Database are matched with their corresponding publication records in the Local Database, thereby establishing a link between the two databases.
+This information can be found on the individual publication record or via the filter ‘Matching Records in’Read more about the matching algorithm in the technical documentation.

 In the Global Database, the following metadata elements are standardised (mapped or grouped):